miohtama/capitalgram/posts/captable-management-software-comparison.md

 author: Mikko Ohtamaa
 ---

 A cap table service is an online service that manages records of shareholdings in a company.
-Usually, these services may provide value adding features, like investor communications, digital agreement signing and share transfer services.
+Futhermore, these services often provide value adding features, like investor communications, agreement signing and share transfer services.

 In this post, we take a look couple of well-known services and if they can be used for an international company.
 In this case, an international company means a company outside the US, having its shares nominated in some other currency that is not the United States Dollar (USD).
+Many of the services in this space focus on the US markets, so it is somewhat hard to find one for managing international or EU cap table.
 I did a quick onboarding test and also tweeted for the service providers for additional help.

 This post focuses on onboarding and getting started with a cap table service.
-My criteria includes
+My criteria includes:

 * Offers self sign up, so that you can start using a service without a compulsory call with a sales representative
 * Transparent, upfront, pricing
 * Knows about world currencies (Euro, Pound, others)

-Surprisingly, many of the listed services are very US centric and it was hard to find

 Meet the cap table service competitors:

-<div id="toc"><!-- --></div>
+<ol id="toc"><!-- --></ol>

 ## Carta